lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-SCHCfragment title='SCHC Fragment'}

-The SCHC ACK is byte aligned and the ACK Header and the encoded Bitmap both have variable size.
+The SCHC ACK Header and the encoded Bitmap both have variable size.
 The SCHC ACK is used only in
 Fragmentation and has the following format:

 ~~~~